-Our proprietary ophthalmic pharmaceutical compounded formulations are primarily available on a cash-pay basis.
-However, we work with thirdparty insurers, pharmacy benefit managers and buying groups to offer patient-specific customizable compounded formulations at accessible prices.
-We may devote time and other resources to seek reimbursement and patient pay opportunities for these and other compounded formulations and we have hired pharmacy billers to process certain existing reimbursement opportunities for certain formulations.
+Our proprietary ophthalmic compounded formulations are currently primarily available on a cash-pay basis.
+However, we work with third-party insurers, pharmacy benefit managers and buying groups to offer patient-specific customizable compounded formulations at accessible prices.
+We may devote time and other resources to seek reimbursement and patient pay opportunities for these and other compounded formulations, and we have hired pharmacy billers to process certain existing reimbursement opportunities for certain formulations.
 However, we may be unsuccessful in achieving these goals, as many third-party payors have imposed significant restrictions on reimbursement for compounded formulations in recent years.
-Moreover, thirdparty payors, including the Centers for Medicare & Medicaid Services ("CMS"), are increasingly attempting to contain health care costs by limiting coverage and the level of reimbursement for new drugs and by refusing, in some cases, to provide coverage for uses of approved products for disease indications for which the FDA has not granted formal labeling approval.
-Further, the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2012 (collectively, the "Health Care Reform Law") may have a considerable impact on the existing U.S. system for the delivery and financing of health care and could conceivably have a material effect on our business.
+Moreover, third-party payors, including Medicare, are increasingly attempting to contain health care costs by limiting coverage and the level of reimbursement for new drugs and by refusing, in some cases, to provide coverage for uses of approved products for disease indications for which the FDA has not granted labeling approval.
+Further, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act of 2010 (collectively, the "Health Care Reform Law"), may have a considerable impact on the existing U.S. system for the delivery and financing of health care and could conceivably have a material effect on our business.
 As a result, reimbursement from Medicare, Medicaid and other third-party payors may never be available for any of our products or, if available, may not be sufficient to allow us to sell the products on a competitive basis and at desirable price points.
-If government and other third-party payors do not provide adequate coverage and reimbursement levels for our formulations, the market acceptance for our formulations may be limited.
+We are communicating with government and third-payor payors in order to make our formulations available to more patients and at optimized pricing levels.
+However, if government and other third-payor be limited.

-Additionally, we are making efforts to receive reimbursement and/or optimize the pricing for some of our currently available pharmaceutical compounded formulations, including applying for transitional pass-through reimbursement status for one of our formulations.
+Additionally, we have previously made efforts to receive reimbursement and/or optimize the pricing for some of our currently available pharmaceutical compounded formulations, including applying for transitional pass-through reimbursement status for one of our formulations.
 Pass-through status allows for separate payment (i.e., outside the bundled payment) under Medicare Part B for new drugs and other medical technologies that meet well-established criteria specified by federal regulations governing CMS spending.
-We expect to hear from CMS before July 1, 2020, if we will be granted pass-through status for these formulations.
-Any efforts to attain optimized pricing or reimbursement for these or any of our other proprietary formulations could fail, which could make our products less attractive or unavailable to some patients or could reduce our margins.
+In September 2020, we were informed by CMS that our application for pass-through payment was denied for one of our formulations.
+Any future efforts to attain optimized pricing or reimbursement of our other proprietary compounded formulations could fail, which could make our products less attractive or unavailable to some patients or could reduce our margins.